christian-casecommons/docker-squid/README.md

 => Squid is running at http://172.16.154.128:32779
 ```

+After building the image, you can test the image locally by configuring your browser or environment to use the Squid proxy URL output displayed at the end of the `make release` command.

 ### Tagging the Image

 After building the image, you can tag the image using the `make tag` or `make tag:default` command: